High Adventure: Accounts and photographs of walks, climbs and overland travels around the world

 Shortly thereafter we climbed above the tree-line into the upper Likhu Khola Valley - a beautiful, himalayan valley enclosed by a great sweep of high rock and snow peaks - to pitch our tents in the yak pastures of Gyajo in a spectacular location beneath the moraine wall of the Zurmacher Glacier.

-The arduous, four hour climb the following morning to the 4900metre high Gyajo La was alleviated by frequent stops to admire the increasingly fine outlook on Numbur and finally rewarded by a breathtaking, bird's-eye view from the cairned col of our objective of Thare Teng far below ensconced beneath Ramdung and Chugimago.
+An arduous, four hour climb the following morning to the 4900 metre high Gyajo La was alleviated by frequent stops to admire the increasingly fine outlook on Numbur and finally rewarded by a breathtaking, bird's-eye view from the cairned col of our objective of Thare Teng far below ensconced beneath Ramdung Go and Chugimago.

 A much steeper descent on the far side over rough, loose scree rapidly brought us to the banks of the Nupenobug Khola where we stopped for the night.
 It was then only a short haul in the morning to reach the broad, flat tundra at Thare Teng and a magnificent camp site encircled by a great ring of jagged, rocky aretes and snow peaks.

 With Darwa I headed up the ablation valley beneath the high moraine-wall of the long Bigphero Lo Glacier.
 At the head of the wall was a large amphitheatre enclosed by sheer rock faces and hanging glaciers.
 Towards the back we spotted a small lake - the target of our reconaissance - a site for the high camp necessary for a crossing into Rolwaling.
 The pass itself remained out of our view behind a spur.
 However Nima had gone ahead of us and later reported that above the lake crevassed snowfields led up to the pass.
-We opened the kitbag holding our climbing gear and made preparations for crossing the pass.
+The kitbag holding our climbing gear was opened and we made preparations for crossing the pass.

-The snow started during the night, continued relentlessly all day and all the next night - a total of some 30 hours - a white carpet over two feet deep blanketed the tundra and surrounding hillsides - a white mist shrouded the mountains.
+The snow started during the night and continued relentlessly all day and all the next night - a total of some 30 hours - a white carpet over two feet deep blanketed the tundra and surrounding hillsides - a white mist shrouded the mountains.

 Mt.
 Chugimago from camp at Thare Teng at head of the Nupenobug Khola Valley